Buch, Englisch, 210 Seiten, Format (B × H): 156 mm x 234 mm

 Verlag: Taylor & Francis Ltd

 Covering the physical drying process of porous solid materials (fruits, vegetables, and wood), the book discusses heat conduction and moisture migration.
-It investigates the optimal coupling of thermodynamic systems, examining unproved drying techniques and combining solar energy and heat pump-assisted dryers.
-Future R&D needs, including advanced drying technologies, low GWP refrigerants, and process integration, are also explored.
+It investigates the optimum coupling of thermodynamic systems, examining unproved drying techniques and combining solar energy and heat pump-assisted dryers.
+The book explores future R&D needs, including advanced drying technologies, low GWP refrigerants, and process integration.

-This book will interest professionals working with heat pumps, industrial process engineers, manufacturers, and academic researchers studying advances in drying technologies and processes.
+This book is an essential resource for professionals working with heat pumps, industrial process engineers, manufacturers, and academic researchers studying advances in drying technologies and processes.

 Zielgruppe